-At Darlingtons, we specialise in commercial property and advise both landlords, current tenants, assignees and guarantors on commercial property lease assignments – get in touch for a quote or advice.
+At Gregory Abrams Davidson Solicitors, we specialise in commercial property and advise both landlords, current tenants, assignees and guarantors on commercial property lease assignments – get in touch for a quote or advice.

-However, commercial lease assignments can be complex, costly and frustrating, so whether you are the Landlord, considering whether to grant licence to assign, the current tenant who wants to assign or a prospective assignee (buyer of an existing commercial property lease) it is important to get good advice.
+The process for a commercial lease assignment can be complex, costly and frustrating, so whether you are the Landlord, current tenant or are interested in taking over an existing lease it is important to get good advice.

 Virtually every commercial lease will have a clause about assignment.
-Most clauses will state that assignment is permitted but with Landlords consent, and that consent cannot be unreasonably withheld.
+Most clauses will state that assignment is permitted but with Landlords consent, technically in the form of a formal licence to assign, and that consent cannot be unreasonably withheld.

 With lease assignments, the landlord will often want to carefully consider the bona fides and solvency of the prospective new tenant, including taking up references and other financial checks.

-If the Landlord agrees in principle to grant licence to assign, he or she will almost certainly also require lawyers fees to be paid – these can be expensive, often between £700.00 to £1,0000.00 plus vat, for a fairly simple document, so the current tenant and assignee will need to agree who will pay.
+If the Landlord agrees in principle to grant licence to assign, he, she or it will almost certainly also require their lawyers fees to be paid.
+The fees can be expensive, often between £700.00 to £1,0000.00 plus vat, for a fairly simple document, so the current tenant and assignee will need to agree who will pay.

-If you are considering buying an exiting commercial lease, you will need a competent and experienced lawyer to check the terms of the lease, ensure that there are no hidden pitfalls and that you don’t inherit problems. for example, dilapidations clauses can be very costly and if there was no schedule of condition at the beginning of the lease, you can get financially clobbered when it expires.
+If you are considering taking over as tenant of an existing commercial lease, you will need a competent and experienced lawyer to check the terms of the lease, ensure that there are no hidden pitfalls and that you don’t inherit problems.

 In particular, look out for :-